oneblink/apps-react/docs/useAuth.md

 ### Props

-Set the Forms Key token being used to make requests to the OneBlink API on behalf of the user.

 | Property        | Type         | Required | Description                                                                                |
 | --------------- | ------------ | -------- | ------------------------------------------------------------------------------------------ |
 | `formsKeyToken` | `string`     | No       | A Forms Key token being used to make requests to the OneBlink API on behalf of the user    |